All Products

 Console

-In the ALB console, click the ID of the target instance.
-On the Instance Details page, select the Resource Reservation tab.
+In the ALB console, click the ID of the target instance to go to the Instance Details page.
+Select the Resource Reservation tab.

-• In the Resource Reservation area, view information such as Reservation Status and Reserved LCU.
+• In the Resource Reservation section, you can view information such as Reservation Status and Reserved LCUs.

-• In the Load Balancer LCU Usage area, you can compare the Reserved LCU and Peak LCU values to monitor the usage of your Reserved LCU.
+• In the Load Balancer LCU Usage section, you can compare the Reserved LCU and Peak LCU values to check the usage of the Reserved LCU.

 For more information, see Metrics for resource reservation.